mervesatar/5qKUroLGai5sOVca/README.md

-# 5qKUroLGai5sOVca
+# twittersearch
-Request for Startups
-Twitter does not approve my request for official API, therefore I used Twint.
-Installation steps are written in the code.
-After running the code, the web page will be automatically opened and show the sorted data as a table.
+Twitter word search code with python and twint package.
+Results automatically are opened in web in table form.